stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## Case A: The teacher as pioneer/curator

 Hypothesis: A teacher can use the interface as if they were a student, in order to find, compare, evaluate, and collect OERs.
-The resulting collection of OERs will be easy for the teacher to transform into a good course for their students.
+The resulting collection of OERs will be easy for the teacher to transform into a high-quality course for their students.

 #HSLIDE

 ## Case B: The teacher as facilitator

 Hypothesis: While a student is using the interface, they will occasionally need topic-specific help from another human (e.g. teacher).
-Our system supports the teacher in providing the right kind of support efficiently
+Our system supports the teacher in providing the right kind of support efficiently.

+#HSLIDE

+### Helping the teacher

 * via prepared solutions, e.g. machine-inferred strategies, or previous solutions by other humans in similar situations.
 * via incentives, e.g. by making their solution potentially visible by more than one learner, thus encouraging them to put in more effort.
 * via metacognitive support, e.g. providing useful contextual information that helps the other human understand the student's predicament in the first place.